security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     This command replays network traffic stored in the `case.pcap` file onto security onion's network card, as if the network activity were happening again, live.

-    You should see the following result (ignore the error messages for the 20 failed packets):
+    You should see the following at the end of your output (ignore the error messages for the 20 failed packets):

-        Statistics for network device:   eth0
+        Statistics for network device: eth1
                 Attempted packets:         4682
                 Successful packets:        4662
                 Failed packets:            20
                 Retried packets (ENOBUFS): 0
                 Retried packets (EAGAIN):  0

 2. Log in to Squert using the icon on the Security Onion desktop using `analyst:analyst` for the username:password.
 (Bypass the
     SSL warning by clicking "Advanced" then "Proceed to site."
 From SquertProject.org: